Considerations for Exceptional Students with IEPs

 2. Automatically graph the Rate of Improvement

-3. Provide skill-specific proficiency data
+3. Provide domain and skill-specific proficiency data

 4. Informing and adjusting instruction to meet the student’s current needs is another requirement outlined in IDEA.
 The ongoing collection of data provides teachers with the detailed information they need to make timely instructional adjustments.

 5. Transparent communication with parents and guardians about their child’s progress is achieved through the use of the Progress Monitoring reports.
-Classworks recommends sharing the Skills-Based Student Results report with parents on the same schedule they share progress reports with the parents of general education students.
+Classworks recommends sharing the Domain-Based Student Results report with parents on the same schedule they share progress reports with the parents of general education students.

 Classroom Reading Instruction and Specially Designed Instruction